Shifts in file transfer strategies and advice to CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations

 Now, people are getting used to being able to view documents and images from their mobile phones and tablets like the iPad.
 The emergence of these mobile document consumers will soon cause organizations’ file transfer strategies to shift again so that traditional file transfers, web file transfers, and mobile file transfers will all be handled and managed by one or two key systems.

-Rake Narang: What would you advise CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations?
+Info Security PG: What would you advise CISOs on implementing a secured Data in Motion strategy that avoids disrupting operations?

 Jonathan Lampe: One of the best ways to avoid disrupting operations during any migration is to ensure that your destination platform can also do just about everything your disparate or legacy systems can do.